Kellegram/kellegram-xyz/src/guides/safeguard_saddns.md

 ## DNS as an area for exploits

 There are many ways to attack user's computers over the web and targeting DNS resolvers is one of them.
 One such exploit, called [DNS spoofing](https://en.wikipedia.org/wiki/DNS_spoofing), also known as DNS cache poisoning was used many years ago, but eventually the known methods were patched.
-Unfortunately many DNS resolves, especially the ones used by Internet Service Providers did not take all necessary steps to secure their networks and in turn yours.
+Unfortunately many DNS resolvers, especially the ones used by Internet Service Providers did not take all necessary steps to secure their networks and in turn yours.

 ## How is DNS poisoning performed?